ballerina-platform/module-ballerinax-azure-storage-service/modules/blobs/README.md

 An append blob is comprised of blocks and is optimized for append operations.
 When you modify an append blob, blocks are added to the end of the blob, via the Append Block operation.
 Append blob is mostly used for log storage.

+# Connector Overview

+Azure Storage Blob Service Connector is used to connect to Azure Storage Blob Service via Ballerina language easily.
+It is capable to connect to Azure Storage Blob Service and to execute operations like listContainers, listBlobs, putBlob, deleteBlob etc. It is also capable of executing management operations such as createContainer and deleteContainer etc.

+This connector will invoke the REST APIs exposed via the Azure Storage Blob Service. https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api

+For the version 0.1.0 of this connector, version 2019-12-12 of Azure Blob Storage Service REST API is used.

 # Prerequisites

 * Azure Account to Access Azure Portal https://docs.microsoft.com/en-us/learn/modules/create-an-azure-account/